Land Ho! Where to Stay In A Lighthouse in Victoria

 Gabo Island Lighthouse

 For a proper getaway (we mean you can only get there by chartered boat and you need to take take enough food supplies and personal medication in case of unpleasant weather contingencies) Gabo Island certainly delivers!
-Talk about unique accommodation experience.
+Talk about a unique accommodation experience.

 The Assistant Light Keeper’s residence on the island is up for grabs, featuring three bedrooms, a fully equipped kitchen, laundry and bathroom with all linen provided.